OnArrow/recite_word/Lesson/Part 02/06/Lesson 54.md

 ```
 Could you lend me your garden tools?

 I'm sorry.
-I lent them to Jack last and he hasn't returned it yet.
+I lent them to Jack last week and he hasn't returned it yet.
 ```